hcilab/wams/README.md

 node examples/polygons.js
 ```

-## Live Demo

-* (Currently broken)

-The [live demo](https://wams-player-demo.herokuapp.com/) is an example of a video-player with a distributed user interface.
-First, the player controls are displayed on the screen with the video.
-Go to the url with a second device or browser, and as a second view is connected, the controls are automatically moved to that view.

-To check out the code of the live demo, see `examples/video-player.js`

 ## Walkthrough

 This walkthrough is a friendly guide on how to use most WAMS features.
-For more details, see [code documentation](https://hcilab.github.io/wams/).
+For more details, see [code documentation](https://wams-js.github.io/wams/).

 > **Note** The examples on this page use ES2015 (ES6) JavaScript syntax like `const` variables and object destructuring.
 If you are not familiar with ES2015 features, you can [read](https://webapplog.com/es6/) about them first.